FernandoWelzel/odyssey-core/README.md

     2. Change the testbench/systemc/test.asm script to the desired assembly instructions for the processor to run;
     3. Compile the testbench in the testbench/systemc folder using the Makefile;

-# Next steps

-- [ ] Testbench
-    - [ ] Simple testbench with supported instructions
-    - [ ] Implement simple riscv assembly compiler
-- [ ] Choose the directions to go with project
-    - [ ] Use standart riscv flow (compilation and execution) ?
-    - [ ] Processor architecture (supported instructions/extensions + cache + general pipeline)
-    - [ ] HLS or RTL implementation
-        - [ ] If HLS, which software suite for open source?
-    - [ ] Technology (is there an open-source alternative ?)
-    - [ ] Choose goals (P&R, integration with SoC?)
-    - [ ] Choose synthesis tool (Yosys) + Integrate it with HLS?
-- [ ] Implement testbench in SystemC
-    - [ ] Integrate memory as a SystemC component that reads from a file